What Are Dental Implants?

 Whether you are seeking single-tooth or full-mouth restoration, you can expect top-notch, compassionate care by our team.
 We utilize a team approach to provide comprehensive implant dentistry services, short of implants surgery.
 Our dentists provide the initial diagnosis, fabrication of the implant, and placement of the artificial tooth (including overdentures).
 We refer patients needing placement surgery to an esteemed oral surgeon or aesthetic periodontist.

-A: The procedure will generally be performed in different segments over several months depending on each patient’s healing process.
-Initially, a titanium rod is inserted through the gums and into the jawbone under local anesthesia.
-A temporary crown is then attached to the tip of the implant until the jawbone has had time to fuse with the rod.
-Once the rod and jawbone have bonded together, a small connector is fastened to the rod and the gums are allowed time to heal.
+The dental implant procedure will generally be performed in different segments over several months depending on each patient’s healing process.
+Initially, a durable titanium post is inserted through the gums and into the jawbone under local anesthesia.
+A temporary crown is then attached to the tip of the implant until the jawbone has had time to fuse with the post.
+Once the post and jawbone have bonded together through a process called osseointegration, a small connector is fastened to the post and the gums are allowed time to heal.
 When the gums have healed, a custom-made crown (colored and shaped for the most natural fit and appearance) is attached to the connector to provide the finishing touch.

 There is minimal recovery time and any soreness or discomfort between procedures can be alleviated with general pain medication.
-Patients are able to eat and drink immediately following the final procedure.
+Patients are typically able to eat and drink immediately following the final procedure.

 How Do I Care For My Dental Implants?

 Dental implants require no extra maintenance other than regular cleaning and flossing.